Dittrich-Pascal/Data-Imputation-Thesis/README.md

-# Source Code for the Masterthesis: Assessing and Predicting the Optimal Impution Method Regarding the Predictive Performance of Machine Learning Models
+# Source Code for Masterthesis: Assessing and Predicting the Optimal Imputation Method Regarding the Predictive Performance of Machine Learning Models

 ## Target
 An optimization approach for decision making in data science based on benchmarking the impact of different data imputation methods on the predictive performance of machine learning models.